UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/overview.md

-# HCL DevOps Test Server - Overview
+# IBM DevOps Test Hub - Overview

-The HCL DevOps Test Server plug-in provides for integration with an DevOps Test server.
-This plug-in imports test result data from an DevOps Test server and saves the data as DevOps Velocity issues.
-The data is used to generate metrics.
-Data between the DevOps Test server and the DevOps Velocity server is synchronized every five minutes.
+The IBM DevOps Test Hub plug-in provides an integration with IBM DevOps Test Hub.
+This plug-in imports the test result data from IBM DevOps Test Hub and saves the data as metrics in IBM DevOps Velocity insights.

 ## Compatibility

-Must be running DevOps Velocity version 1.3.0 and later to use the plug-in.
-HCL DevOps Test Server 10.0.2 and later is supported.
+Must be running DevOps Velocity version 2.5.0 and later to use the plug-in.
+IBM DevOps Test Hub 10.0.2 and later is supported.

 ## Versions

 There is no install process for this plug-in.
-The HCL DevOps Test Server plug-in is identified to DevOps Velocity as a value stream integration.
+The IBM DevOps Test Hub plug-in is identified to DevOps Velocity as a value stream integration.
 DevOps Velocity plug-in images are located in DockerHub and the IBM DevOps Velocity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-onetest-server/tags).

 ## History

 ### Version 1.0.27

-* **Rebranding** :Name of the Plugin is changed from HCL OneTest Server to HCL DevOps Test server.
+* **Rebranding** :Name of the Plugin is changed from HCL OneTest Server to IBM DevOps Test Hub.

 ### Version 1.0.26